HenrykRichter/A500KB/README.md

 The keyboard may be populated with tactile Mitsumi mechanical switches (E25-33-137) and original A2000/3000/4000 keycaps or A1200.net replica keycaps.
 It has also been tested with Cherry and KailH switches.
 The author has not reached out to Keycap manufacturers for a fully Amiga compatible keycap set, though.

+If building the full keyboard is not an option, a sub-project of A500KB might be of interest.
+The controller part of A500KB is also usable as standalone controller for classic Mitsumi keyboards (A500KB Mini).
+While that A500KB Mini approach won't give the benefit of mechanical switches, it'll offer the custom LED functionality of A500KB.

 ## Requirements

 - Amiga 500 or A3000/A4000 keyboard case